berrak/MyMacros/README.md

 mkdir rp2040
 cp -r Uno/* rp2040/
 ```
-Folders are insensitive to later changes, like, for example, `rp2040` to `RPI-rp2040`, and the links still work as before.
+The board folder names are insensitive to later changes, like, for example, `rp2040` to `RPI-rp2040`, and the links still work as before.

 ## Automation of link creation

 Now we will create a command script called `mylink`.
-Run this in the development board directory, and this makes a symbolic link.
+Run this in the development board directory, and this makes a symbolic link and the required sketch library.
 Open an editor and copy the script content below.
 This file is also included in the library in the `script` folder.

 ```bash
 #!/bin/bash